Parking Management Plan

-The Parking Management Plan posted below represents the first step in implementing the recommendations from a study of downtown Maynard parking capacity conducted by the Metropolitan Area Planning Council (MAPC) and accepted by the Select Board (BOS) in Jan 2018.
-The MAPC study can be found here.
+The Parking Management Plan posted below represents the first step in implementing the recommendations from a study of downtown Maynard parking capacity conducted by the Metropolitan Area Planning Council (MAPC) and accepted by the Select Board (BOS) in January 2018.
+The MAPC study can be found here (PDF).

 The Parking Management Plan was approved by the Economic Development Committee on January 14, 2019 and accepted by the BOS on February 5, 2019.
 Implementation will be guided by Town Administration under a newly authorized Parking Authority after its charter has been approved by the BOS.

 Read the full EDC Parking Management Plan (10-Jan-2019) (PDF)

 There have been three significant parking evaluation efforts in the past few years as noted below: